Are my posts Nominal or Actual (True) size?

 The reasons for this are based on how wood has been shaped through the years.
 Before precise machinery, a 4 in. x 4 in. was 'green wood', or wood that was rough and unfinished.
 After drying and planing, the wood would be approximately 3.5 in. x 3.5 in.
 Although this can often cause consumers considerable frustration, these standards are a result of lumber industry agreements and create a reliable way to ensure the correct sizes of lumber are obtainable.

-What does Actual (real) measurement mean?
+What does an Actual (True) measurement mean?

 As the name suggests, an actual measurement is the actual dimensions of the lumber.
 So, if you purchase a 4 in. x 4 in. (actual), you are getting a piece of lumber that is genuinely 4 in x 4 in.